segarciat/python-tutorial/01-Expressions/Expressions.md

 ```

 Recall that `>>>` is the Python prompt, which you can see when running
-Python interactively through the REPL.
-Type the following, each on its
+Python interactively.
+For each of the following lines, type the expression
-own line (by pressing) `enter`:
+and press `ENTER` to run the command:

 ```python
 0